 - Unclog Drains – Clean the hair and gunk from your tub and sink by pouring a cup or two of boiling hot water down the drain.
 Mix ¼ cup of salt, ¼ cup of baking soda, and 1 tablespoon of cream of tartar together.
 Pour the mixture into the drain.
 Let it sit for about 15 minutes, then pour more boiling hot water through the drain.

-- Stop Smoking? – While Snopes.com has claimed this use to be “false,” many of our readers have had success with cream of tartar mixed with orange juice to remove cigarette cravings.
-The remedy is: mix ½ cup of fresh orange juice, combined with 1/2 tablespoon of cream of tartar, and drink daily for 10 to 30 days as a natural remedy to stop smoking.
+- Stop Smoking? – While Snopes.com and other media outlets has claimed this use to be “false,” many of our readers have had success with cream of tartar mixed with orange juice to remove cigarette cravings.
+The remedy is: mix ½ cup of fresh orange juice, combined with 1/2 teaspoon of cream of tartar, and drink daily for 10 to 30 days as a natural remedy to stop smoking cravings.
 It may have a laxative effect, so keep that in mind.
 We recommend discussing this treatment option with your physician before implementing it.